-If a UPMC Community HealthChoices participant enters a Nursing Facility (NF) for a skilled nursing stay, UPMC Community HealthChoices covers the first 30 days of care via the participant's physical health benefit (after any applicable Medicare benefits have been exhausted).
-If the skilled nursing stay turns into long-term care and the participant is eligible for long-term services and supports (LTSS), UPMC Community HealthChoices will continue to cover the stay via the participant's LTSS benefit.
+If a UPMC Community HealthChoices participant enters a Nursing Facility (NF), UPMC Community HealthChoices covers the first 30 days of care (including hospital reserve bed days and therapeutic leave days) via the participant's physical health benefit, after any applicable Medicare benefits have been exhausted.

+If/When the NF stay transitions into long-term care and the participant is eligible for long-term services and supports (LTSS), UPMC Community HealthChoices will continue to cover the stay via the participant's LTSS benefit.